zahrag/barcodemetr/README.md

 ## Overview
 This repository contains code for analyzing DNA nucleotide barcode sequences.
 The DNA nucleotide sequences are organized by taxonomic ranks—phylum, class, order, family, subfamily, genus, and species.
-At each rank, the data is structured hierarchically: every taxonomic rank consists of subgroups, and each subgroup includes identical DNA barcode sequences.
-This defines the ranked data structure derived from the [BIOSCAN-1M](https://github.com/bioscan-ml/BIOSCAN-1M) and [BIOSCAN-5M](https://github.com/bioscan-ml/BIOSCAN-5M) biological datasets, used for statistical analysis of DNA nucleotide barcode sequences.
+Every taxonomic rank consists of subgroups, and each subgroup includes identical DNA barcode sequences.
+This defines the data structure derived from the [BIOSCAN-1M](https://github.com/bioscan-ml/BIOSCAN-1M) and [BIOSCAN-5M](https://github.com/bioscan-ml/BIOSCAN-5M) biological datasets, used for statistical analysis of DNA nucleotide barcode sequences.

 If you make use of *barcodemetrics* code repository, please cite the following [paper](https://arxiv.org/abs/2406.12723):